 The advertising can be a bit confusing.
 Claims are made that they are 16% harder than maple, and so able to resist cut marks better than wood.
 In the same breath, it will also be claimed that they are softer than wood and therefore kinder on knife edges.

-Chopping Boards will usually be 6 to 8 inches (15 to 20 cm) thick and very heavy.
+Chopping boards will usually be 15 to 20 cm (6 to 8 inches) thick and very heavy.
 Butchers will clean them by a combination of wire brushes, scraping, hot water with some bleach in it, and rinsing.
 The boards will need to be resurfaced from time to time with scraping and sanding to smooth out all the chop marks.

-Sadly, though, the United States Department of Agriculture (USDA) has found that this treatment has little or no effect whatsoever when used in Cutting Boards.
+The United States Department of Agriculture (USDA) has found that this treatment has little or no effect whatsoever when used in cutting boards.

-Wild-eyed aficionados, though, tend their Wooden Cutting Boards as fine art.
-Some boast of having Cutting Boards made from maple grown in Canada, presumably feeling that those maple tree genes are superior to those found in the same trees ten feet across on the American side of the border.
+Aficionados, though, tend their wooden cutting boards as fine art.
+Some boast of having cutting boards made from maple grown in Canada, presumably feeling that those maple tree genes are superior to those found in the same trees ten feet across on the American side of the border.

 The “oiling” camp, however, isn’t one uniform school of thought.
 They debate amongst themselves whether to use vegetable oil such as soybean, canola or corn, or mineral oil.
 Some people have said that vegetable oil has gone rancid on them; others say that it never has for them.
 It could be that those who used vegetable oil used the board so often that the vegetable oil on it never had a chance to sit around and go rancid.

 Some pooh pooh the whole mineral oil idea.
-They say that it's a new idea, and before people always just used regular oils and fats.
-It wasn't uncommon for people to take a piece of beef fat and rub their board with it.
-But the real keeno men insist on nothing less than mineral oil.
-In drug stores, mineral oil is often stored near laxatives, sometimes labelled "intestinal lubricant."
+They say that it’s a new idea, and before people always just used regular oils and fats.
+It wasn’t uncommon for people to take a piece of beef fat and rub their board with it.
+But some enthusiasts insist on nothing less than mineral oil.
+In drug stores, mineral oil is often stored near laxatives, sometimes labelled “intestinal lubricant.”